aharris856/Break-Encryptor/README.md

 The Math/Explanation (for more details about the encryptor go to the read-me file in BETTER-Encryptor):

-    The way the new size of the encrypted text is calculated first by taking say we call the 'text to be encrypted length' = L, it finds the greatest prime factor of L, say we call this greatest factor G. The new size of what the encrypted text will be is then L x G.
+    The way the new size of the encrypted text is calculated, is first by taking say we call the 'text to be encrypted length' = L, it finds the greatest prime factor of L, say we call this greatest factor G. The new size of what the encrypted text will be is then L x G.